openstack/swift/doc/source/overview_architecture.rst

 tombstone).
 This ensures that deleted files are replicated correctly and older versions don't magically reappear due to failure scenarios.

-For more detailed information about the object server, see :doc:`object`

 ----------------
 Container Server
 ----------------